wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.5.3 =

+* Additional fix for "Edit my address" for removed standard WooCommerce fields which still triggered required validation in nearly all cirumstances.
+* Fake valid postcode for US, UK, CH to bypass the woocommerce validation for zip/postcode if country is set but zip/postcode marked for remove
+* Allow for empty billing and shipping address

 = 1.5.2 =